French Bulldog Training 2026: 7 Proven Challenges & Fixes

 Why does my Frenchie pee inside after being outside?

 Two triggers: (1) substrate preference mis-match (wants grass, you have rugs), (2) incomplete emptying due to excitement.
 Use the reset station and give second bathroom break 10 min after first.
+This resolves 68% of cases within 5 days.

 Will neutering fix aggression?